 Expanding supply chains for minerals used in electric vehicle production is a valuable capability to have.
 As companies are scrambling to move operations into North America to capitalize on recently passed subsidies for electric vehicles, producers of raw materials sourced in North America will have an advantage.

 We can begin to see the transformation to the zero-emissions vehicle industry start to shift towards including hydrogen fuel cell concepts as well as supply chains moving towards North America to cash in on new subsidies from the Inflation Reduction Act.
 While hydrogen as a pure-play may not be the ideal solution for consumers, the hybrid concept has a lot of merit in solving the distance limitations of pure battery electric vehicles.
 Honda is the third major manufacturer to include hydrogen elements in their future plans, and both Renault and Honda plan to have these hybrid vehicles ready for production by the middle of the decade.

 Request an ESG demo today to find out how you can analyze earnings call transcripts and other financial documents with our text analytics platform.
 Spot outliers, identify critical insights, and understand key drivers.

-Amenity Analytics is the industry leader in providing insights from unstructured text by using Natural Language Processing (NLP) assisted by Artificial Intelligence (AI) and Machine Learning (ML).
+Amenity Analytics (part of Symphony) is the industry leader in providing insights from unstructured text by using Natural Language Processing (NLP) assisted by Artificial Intelligence (AI) and Machine Learning (ML).
 Amenity’s NLP system is a sector-agnostic, language-dependent tool for quantitative text analysis that is deployed across the financial services industry and beyond.